connectomicslab/connectomemapper3/docs/download.rst

 Download Instruction for Contributors
 ====================

-By downloading Connectome Mapper, you agree to the terms and conditions of the following Modified BSD license.
+By downloading Connectome Mapper 3, you agree to the terms and conditions of the following Modified BSD license.

-.. note:: Copyright (C) 2009-2014, Ecole Polytechnique Fédérale de Lausanne (EPFL) and Hospital Center and University of Lausanne (UNIL-CHUV), Switzerland.
+.. note:: Copyright (C) 2016-2018, Brain Communication Pathways Sinergia Consortium, Switzerland.
 All rights reserved.

 	  Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 	    * Redistributions of source code must retain the above copyright